dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 - bone-conduction microphones/speakers and transcranial doppler
   - used in REM dream-state, this could be highly effective for inception of false memories

+### Neuropharmacological Suppression of Specific Neurological Modalities

+Doctors with knowledge of how neuropsychiatry relates to the neurological modalities related to memory formation in the mind -- and specifically, audiovisual multiplexing and demultiplexing -- can *potentially* understand how those specifically modalities someone's mind can be pharmacologically suppresed.
+For example, this could prevent the formation of certain facets of a memory -- the visual or audio elements of an experience would be less likely to be laid down.
+Later, only the audio or semantic information is accessible, but the mind or brain fills in the gaps.

 <a name="surviving-metempsychosis-via-deep-insight-into-paradoxes" />